TubaHorse/JCA_AIO_ACEAX/README.md

-# JCA ACE3 Arsenal Extended Al-In-One Compatibility Mod
+# JCA ACE3 Arsenal Extended All-In-One Compatibility Mod
 ACEAX Compat mod for all JCA content, no matter which mod is loaded.
 Uses soft dependencies to determine what mods are loaded and applied necessary configs.

 ## Compatible Mods